 8.2 Scoring for Tax Exempt Bond Project Applications

-All projects will start with 75 points once they have met the pre-application threshold in Section 6.
+Scoring will be applied to all projects and will determine whether projects qualify for Division funding resources including but not limited to the Growing Affordable Housing Program funds and the Nevada Transferable State Tax Credits.
+All projects will start with 60 points once they have met the pre-application threshold in Section 6.
 Projects can receive additional points as described in the table below.
-Additional points will be capped at 25, for a maximum total score of 100 points.
+Additional points will be capped at 40, for a maximum total score of 100 points.
+The minimum threshold to be considered for Division funding resources is 70.
 Pre-application thresholds including financial feasibility will be combined with the score, readiness to proceed, LIHTC history/compliance/QC background and an overall geographic utilization of volume cap.